KenB773/AzureDevOpsPipeline/README.md

 ---

-### ✅ Wrapping Up
+### Wrapping Up

 We’ve built a modular, secure CI/CD pipeline using Azure DevOps and Terraform.
 While this example used a simple Service Bus setup, it’s easy to extend the pipeline and Terraform code to deploy any Azure infrastructure component you need.
+Huge thanks again to [NotHarshhaa](https://github.com/NotHarshhaa) for the project concept.